 When split ends show up, they can undo your whole style.
 Instead of having a nice smooth texture, your hair will look rough and ratty at the ends.
 Not exactly fashionable, is it?
-So, do split ends stop hair growth?
+So, the question is do split ends stop hair growth?
+Keep reading to find out!

-Contrary to popular belief, split ends will not stop hair growth.
-Your hair grows out of the follicles located on your scalp, however, Elizabeth Cunnane Phillips, a trichologist at the Philip Kingsley Clinic, says if you don’t cut your split ends, they can travel up the hair shaft, thus inflicting further damage, making it hard to notice any new growth.
+Split ends will not stop hair growth, as growth occurs from the follicles located on your scalp, not the ends of your hair.
+However, according to experts if you don’t cut your split ends, they can travel up the hair shaft, thus inflicting further damage and making it hard to notice any new hair growth.

 This results in hairs of oddball lengths and looks unkempt.
 It’s best to take good care of your hair and avoid split ends.
 And should you spot them, immediately get rid of them.